EchoWht/octobercms-docs-zh/cms-mediamanager.md

 To use Rackspace CDN with OctoberCMS, you should create Rackspace CDN container, folder in the container and API user.

-Log into Rackspace management console and navigate to Storage / Files page.
+Log into Rackspace management console and navigate to Storage/Files page.
 Create a new container.
 The container name doesn't matter, it will be a part of your public file URLs.
 Select **Public (Enabled CDN)** type for the new container.

 Create **media** folder in the container.
 The folder name doesn't matter.
 This folder will be a root of your Media Library.

 You should create an API user that OctoberCMS will use for managing files in the CDN container.
-Open Account / User Management page in Rackspace console.
+Open Account/User Management page in Rackspace console.
 Click **Create user** button.
 Fill in the user name (for example october.cdn.api), password, security question and answer.
 In the **Product Access** section select **Custom** and in the CDN row select **Admin**.
 Use **No Access** role in the **Account** section and use **Technical Contact** type in the **Contact Information** section.
 Save the user account.
 After saving the account you will see the Login Details section with the **API Key** row that contains a value you need to use in OctoberCMS configuration files.

 Now you have all the information to update OctoberCMS configuration.
 Open **config/filesystem.php** script and find the **disks** section.
 It already contains Rackspace configuration, you need to replace the API credentials and container information parameters: